AndrewJBateman/angular-firebase-auth-service/README.md

 # AngularFirebaseAuthService

+Builds a user authentication app using Angular 7 and google Firebase.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6 and [Firebase](https://firebase.google.com/) version 5.7.0.

+## Notes

+Update to use just the Firebase module required.

+Link to Youtube tutorial by 'Demos with Angular': [Building A User Authentication Service with Angular and Firebase](https://www.youtube.com/watch?v=mfONkAj4x94)

 ## Development server